rupasree28/endee/bughelperai/README.md

 ⭐ Acknowledgment

-Built as part of the Endee AI Project Evaluation, showcasing semantic retrieval workflows aligned with modern AI architectures.
+Built as part of Endee assessment which demonstrates a practical AI workflow aligned with real-world engineering systems., showcasing semantic retrieval workflows aligned with modern AI architectures.